csebastiao/orderbike/README.md

 To find an order of growth, you need to define a networkx Graph object that is your bicycle network plan, with on every edge a boolean attribute named `built` to discriminate the part of the network that is already built and the one that is planned.
 Once you have your network, you need to choose a set of constraints on the growth, and a growth strategy.
 You then get an order of construction, that can be visualized and analyzed through premade functions.

-## Add a dynamic metric function on which to optimize growth
+## Add your own functions for the growth

+### Dynamic metric function
-To add a metric, you need to respect the following template:
+To add a dynamic metric, you need to respect the following template:

 ```python
 def metricname(G, edge, keyword_arg=0):